- About CDI

 - A collection of racing-related data, totalisator and telecommunication companies that support CDI’s sports and gaming operations.

-CDI now employs more than 3,700 people and maintains physical operations in seven states: California, Florida, Georgia, Illinois, Kentucky, Louisiana, Mississippi and New York.
+CDI now employs more than 4,500 people and maintains physical operations in nine states: California, Florida, Georgia, Illinois, Kentucky, Louisiana, Maine, Mississippi, New York, and Ohio.

 Growth Through Diversification

 CDI’s continued growth over the decades has come through continued diversification:

 - Adding slot-machine gaming and video poker operations at racetracks where alternative gaming is authorized;

 - Acquiring two casino resorts in the Mississippi Delta region and one in Maine;

 - Building and acquiring online gaming platforms and deploying mobile wagering technologies that provide convenient and cost-efficient ways to distribute and process wagers on racing content; and